ml-opensource/Playbook/README.md

 #### Monthly Briefing

 This is a monthly meeting, where the management tells all the employees how the company did in the last month and what our targets and short, mid and long-term plans are.
 Topics covered are sales, projects, cases, tech, events, staff and others.
+The meeting is held in the Copenhagen office, but other offices can join in by video call.

 # Your First Day